-For both the MA in Clinical Psychology and the MA in Applied Psychology programs, academic progress (e.g., course grades) and professional behavior are expected and monitored.
 Throughout the program, the student will find that both academic progress (e.g., course grades) and professionalism is monitored.
 Professional behavior is an expectation.
 Sometimes students misinterpret the informal and personal atmosphere of the graduate programs in psychology as laissez faire, or "anything goes."
 Although it's true that the university environment is more informal than most corporate, nonprofit or for profit agencies, or government agencies, appropriate professionalism is expected.
-Clearly, professionalism consists of a variety of behaviors, and although it is often difficult to exhaustively define, teach, and assess professional behavior, the graduate student is expected to demonstrate professionalism in the following ways:
+Clearly professionalism consists of a variety of behaviors, and although it is often difficult to exhaustively define, teach, and assess professional behavior, the graduate student is expected to demonstrate professionalism in the following ways:

-- coming prepared for class, having completed readings or other assignments; - regular attendance and participation in class, and other obligations (this includes practicum appointments and regular meetings with one's Thesis Advisor during the thesis semester); - arriving for classes, thesis meetings, and practicum appointments at the scheduled time; - meeting the due dates established for class assignments (including Thesis deadlines); - adhering to the American Psychological Association's professional code of ethics (e.g., confidentiality, dual relationships) and university regulations (e.g., academic dishonesty; drug free environment, and so on); - maintaining appropriate dress, personal appearance, and hygiene, particularly in the practicum experience; - maintaining courteous, civil relationships with fellow students, faculty, and staff; - being psychologically sound, interpersonally effective, and able to engage with fellow students, faculty, staff, clients, and professionals in the community in a healthy and responsible manner; and - maintaining professional conduct in the community.
+- coming prepared for class, having completed readings or other assignments; - regular attendance and participation in class, and other obligations (this includes practicum appointments and regular meetings with one's Thesis Advisor during the thesis semester); - arriving for classes, thesis meetings, and practicum appointments at the scheduled time; - meeting the due dates established for class assignments (including Thesis deadlines; see below); - adhering to the American Psychological Association's professional code of ethics (e.g., confidentiality; dual relationships) and university regulations (e.g., academic dishonesty; drug free environment, and so on); - maintaining appropriate dress, personal appearance, and hygiene, particularly in the practicum experience; - · maintaining courteous, civil relationships with fellow students, faculty, and staff; - being psychologically sound, interpersonally effective, and able to engage with fellow students, faculty, staff, clients, and professionals in the community in a healthy and responsible manner; and - maintaining professional conduct in the community.

-For both the clinical and applied practicum experience, a "zero tolerance" policy is in effect to protect the welfare of clients as well as the integrity of the psychology M.A. programs.
-Examples of unprofessional behavior include, but are not limited to, the following: disorderly, aggressive, or threatening conduct on campus or in the community; behavior that endangers the safety, health, or welfare of others on or off campus (i.e., driving while under the influence.); breaches of confidentiality, issues of test security, multiple relationships with clients, and so forth.
+In both the clinical practicum and experimental independent research experience, a "zero tolerance' policy is in effect to protect the welfare of clients and community collaborators as well as the integrity of the psychology M.A. programs.
+Examples of unprofessional behavior include, but are not limited to, the following: disorderly, aggressive, or threatening conduct on campus or in the community; behavior that endangers the safety, health, or welfare of others on or off campus (i.e., driving while under the influence); breaches of confidentiality, issues of test security, multiple relationships with clients, and so forth.

-PSYC 6301 Tests and Measurement (3)
+PSYC 6301 Tests and Measurement (3).

 Survey of major personality, intelligence and achievement tests with emphasis on their construction, reliability and validity.
-Prerequisite: Introductory Statistics

-PSYC 6302 Research Methodology (3)
+PSYC 6302 Research Methodology (3).

 Foundations of research planning, methodology, analytic techniques, interpretation and reporting of psychological research.
-Prerequisite: Introductory Statistics.

-PSYC 6304 Advanced Statistics 1 (3)
+PSYC 6304 Advanced Statistics: Analysis of Variance (3).